 The resin and fibreglass of pools

 Once the gelcoat layer has “gelled” it is time to add the fibreglass and resin layer.
 At Pools for Africa, we use one of two methods to add the fibreglass and resin.
 The method depends on the customer’s preference between “The Choppergun Method” or the “Hand Lamination Method”.
 See our post Hand Lamination vs Chopper Gun that discusses the differences between the two methods.

 The Choppergun Method for Swimming Pools

 Chopper gun manufacturing application is the process whereby the fibres and resin are sprayed onto the mould surface at high pressure, eliminating the chances of dry spots.
 Mixtures of resin and catalyst are preset and controlled, ensuring an accurate and constant ratio throughout.
 The Chopper gun chops continuous fibreglass strands into pre-set lengths before spraying it with the resin onto the mould.
-The resin works as an adhesive so that the fiberglass sticks to itself and to the surrounding layers of the pool shell.
+The resin works as an adhesive so that the fibreglass sticks to itself and to the surrounding layers of the pool shell.

 The following analogy that we found on the internet explains the process well: say I blow up a balloon to paper-mâché it and shred newspaper and mix it with glue before applying it, once dried I could pop the balloon and the paper- mâché will hold its shape.
 I could have painted the balloon with glue alone, but when it dried and I popped the balloon, the glue wouldn’t keep its shape very well because it wouldn’t have much support.
 On the other hand, I could stick newspaper alone to the balloon, but it wouldn’t stay there without something holding it to the mould (in this case, the balloon).